denibertovic/borg-runner/README.md

 * The tool currently assumes that you will mount the backup volume from your local NAS device using NFS.
 It also assumes that it will unmount the volume at the end using `umount`.
-* The tool assumes that you will only run the backups when connected to you home (or other designated) wireless network.
+* The tool assumes that you will only run the backups when connected to your home (or other designated) wireless network.
 * You have to install `nmcli` since that's what borg-runner uses to check what SSID you're currently connected to.